Cell types TE enrichments

 Understanding Enrichments (Include depleted)

 For every sample, each TE subfamily overlap count was measured along with simulated random controls, the count was compared to the random count for each iteration. the Expected count is the mean of 1000 simulation.
 In addition, we deemed a TE significantly enriched if its count was higher than random 995/1000 times.
 By default (In TE subfamilies tab), only significant TEs are used.
-Inherently, the expected count are always lower and thuse obs-exp is always positive.
+Inherently, the expected count are always lower and thus obs-exp is always positive.
 Include depleted ignores the significance of the measurement and enables observing depleted TEs.

 Uploaded samples comparisons